utelecon/utelecon.github.io/src/pages/en/slack/index.md

 ### Incorporation (migration) of existing workspace

+(September 2023) We have closed the admission for transfers effective 12:00 PM, August 24, 2023.
+See [announcements page (only in Japanese)](/notice/2023/06-slack-migration) for more information.

-If you wish to use an existing workspace that you are currently using outside UTokyo Slack as a workspace in UTokyo Slack, rather than creating a new workspace, a special procedure called "incorporation (migration)" is required, and is only available on a limited basis.
-For details, please refer to the "[Incorporation (migration) of existing workspaces into UTokyo Slack](/slack/workspace/migration)" (in Japanese) page.
+<del>If you wish to use an existing workspace that you are currently using outside UTokyo Slack as a workspace in UTokyo Slack, rather than creating a new workspace, a special procedure called "incorporation (migration)" is required, and is only available on a limited basis.
+For details, please refer to the "[Incorporation (migration) of existing workspaces into UTokyo Slack](/slack/workspace/migration)" (in Japanese) page.</del>

 ## Others